Sauteed Scallops with Garlic

 Scallops can be a little tricky to cook at home, since they’re so easily overcooked.
 Overcooking turns them rubbery and tasteless, so be careful.
 I live in Utah where it would be difficult or extremely expensive to get fresh scallops, but I used frozen scallops from Costco to make this (thawed in the refrigerator) and they were very good.

 There are three kinds of scallops.
 The large ones like I used are sea scallops, always best cooked slightly underdone.
 Medium sized scallops are bay scallops, considered the most tasty, especially when they are caught wild.
 Calico scallops are the tiny ones you might see being breaded and deep fried in a fish and chips place; personally I don’t think they have any flavor at all compared to the other two types.

 I did dredge these in a tiny, tiny bit of flour to get them nice and browned.
 The total amount of flour in one serving would be well under a teaspoon of flour, so I’d still consider this recipe to be quite low in carbs!
-(Obviously, omit the flour if you prefer, and I think the recipe will still work well.)
-And if anyone is concerned about fat, most of the butter and olive oil is left in the pan.
+You can definitely omit the flour if you prefer; see my recipe for Warm Scallops Caesar Salad for scallops that were cooked without flour.

 More Scallops Recipes to Try:

 Seared Scallops with Chimichurri Dressing from Cookin’ Canuck

 Air Fryer Scallops with Tomato Cream Sauce from Two Sleevers